tech-greedy/singularity/README.md

 4. change `deal_replication_service.enabled` to false
 4. change `deal_replication_worker.enabled` to false

-## Use External MongoDb database
+## Use External MongoDB database
-This is useful if you know MongoDB, and you're hitting some bottlenecks or issues from the built-in MongoDb.
+This is useful if you know MongoDB, and you're hitting some bottlenecks or issues from the built-in MongoDB.
-1. Setup your own MongoDb instance
+1. Setup your own MongoDB instance
 2. In [default.toml](./config/default.toml) from your repo
    1. change `database.start_local` to false
-   2. change `connection.database` to the connection string of your own MongoDb database
+   2. change `connection.database` to the connection string of your own MongoDB database

 ## Running Workers on different node for Deal Preparation
 1. On master server, set `deal_preparation_service.enabled`, `database.start_local` to true and disable all other modules